nitya/ignite25-LAB516-fork/README.md

 By the end of this session, learners will be able to:

-- describe what the AI Red Teaming Agent does, and why it matters
+- describe what the AI Red Teaming Agent does and why it matters for AI safety
-- understand the risk categories and attack strategies for AI red teaming
+- identify and test against core risk categories with diverse attack strategies
-- run an AI Red Teaming Agent scan locally - using the Azure AI Evaluation SDK
+- configure and test different target types (callbacks, models & app endpoints)
-- run an AI Red Teaming Agent scan in cloud - using the Azure AI Foundry SDK
+- run AI Red Teaming Agent scans locally and in the cloud (using Azure AI SDKs)
-- view and analyze scan results - locally and in Azure AI Foundry Portal
+- analyze scan results & metrics locally and in the cloud (using Azure AI Foundry Portal)
-- create and run custom scans using app-specific callbacks & prompts
+- compare baseline and advanced attack strategies for a real-world scenario

 ### 💻 Technologies Used

-1. Azure Developer CLI - for provisioning a basic AI Agent app
+1. [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) - for provisioning a basic AI Agent app
+1. [Azure AI Foundry Portal](https://learn.microsoft.com/azure/ai-foundry/what-is-azure-ai-foundry) - for project management and viewing scan results
+1. [Azure AI Foundry SDK](https://learn.microsoft.com/python/api/overview/azure/ai-projects-readme) - for cloud-based red teaming operations
-1. Azure AI Red Teaming Agent - for adversarial testing of your AI app
+1. [Azure AI Red Teaming Agent](https://learn.microsoft.com/azure/ai-foundry/concepts/ai-red-teaming-agent) - for adversarial testing of your AI app
-1. Azure AI Evaluation SDK - for code-first setup & execution of scans
+1. [Azure AI Evaluation SDK](https://learn.microsoft.com/azure/ai-foundry/how-to/develop/evaluate-sdk) - for local setup & execution of scans
+1. [Azure AI Agents](https://learn.microsoft.com/azure/ai-foundry/agents/overview) - for creating intelligent agents with tools and custom functions
+1. [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-foundry/openai/overview) - for accessing GPT-4 and other language models
-1. Azure AI Foundry Portal - for viewing red teaming scan results
+1. [PyRIT](https://github.com/Azure/PyRIT) - Python Risk Identification Tool framework underlying the red teaming agent

 ### 🚀 Getting Started

-This lab is setup for both instructor-led sessions (using the Skillable environment) and for self-guided sessions (using your own Azure subscription at home).
-In both cases, you will need to take these three steps to proceed further:
+This lab is setup for both instructor-led sessions (pre-provisioned Skillable subscription) and self-guided learning (manually provisioned with your own Azure subscription).
+In both cases, we _recommend_ using the following approach for a quick start.

-1. **Fork The Repository** to get your own copy
+1. **Create a personal copy** of the repo to make changes.
    - Log into GitHub using your personal account
-   - [Fork this repo](https://github.com/microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/fork) - then open the fork in a new browser tab.
+   - [Fork this repo](https://github.com/microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/fork) to get your personal copy.
+   - Open the fork in a new browser tab.

 1. **Launch GitHub Codespaces** to get your development environment
    - Click the blue "Code" button in your fork - select "Codespaces" tab